grfaith/KW-Hit-Count/devlog.md

 **March 30, 2023: LOC Title Pull**
 I have a tentative directory/file structure in mind for this part, but want to fix the gitignore file so its not getting so very clogged up.
 Sent the 23Mar22 DFD to Abby.

+**April 4, 2023: Cleaning LOC Title Pull**
+I've run the title pull twice.
+Today was cleaning up the code to eliminate warning messages from trying to create directories that already exist.
+Also updated gitignore file.
+Wasn't having any luck with blocking out data_output directories, but was able to ignore csv files.
+Included ! prefix to create exception in gitignore for keyword file.